Strategies for Getting Students to Complete Work

-- Parents are unavailable: Another reason why students may not complete homework is because their parents are unavailable to offer help with at-home assignments.
-You can provide extra assistance to these students in the classroom, set them up with a tutor or encourage them to reach out if they have any questions.
+- Parents are unavailable: A reason students may not complete homework is their parents are unavailable to offer help with at-home assignments.
+You can provide extra assistance to these students in the classroom.
+Set them up with a tutor or encourage them to reach out if they have any questions.

 - Too much time watching TV or engaging in social media: Some students spend hours of their free time consuming social media and watching television, neglecting to do their homework.
 Unfortunately, you can't control how your students use their free time, but you can conduct parent conferences to discuss ways to help students focus at home.

 Your students may have issues that span beyond school and home.
 Exterior challenges arise all the time, and although it can be difficult to pinpoint them, taking the extra steps to connect with your student will be worth it in the long run.
 Check out these exterior challenges to determine the best way to communicate with your students and help them overcome barriers:

 - Extracurricular activities or after-school jobs: Students who participate in after-school activities or jobs often have difficulty completing homework on top of their busy schedules.
 Activities such as these are enriching and shouldn't disable students from doing their homework.
 To accommodate, consider assigning homework ahead of time rather than the day before it's due so that students have enough time to manage their workload throughout the week.

 - No positive role models: Some students don't have access to positive role models who value education and encourage them to complete their homework.
 In these cases, you should try to work with the student, inspire them to succeed and teach them the importance of school.